TobikoData/sqlmesh/README.md

 Follow the [tutorial](https://tobikodata-inc-sqlmesh.readthedocs-hosted.com/en/latest/quick_start/) to learn how to use SQLMesh.

 ## Join our community
-We'd love to help guide you along your data journey.
+We'd love to join you on your data journey.
 Connect with us in the following ways:

 * Join the [tobiko Slack community](https://join.slack.com/t/tobiko-data/shared_invite/zt-1je7o3xhd-C7~GuZTj0a8xz_uQbTJjHg) to ask questions, or just to say hi!
 * File an issue on our [GitHub](https://github.com/TobikoData/sqlmesh/issues/new).